status-im/specs/docs/raw/push-notification-server.md

 - it MUST verify that `token_type` is supported
 - it MUST verify that `token` is non empty
 - it MUST verify that `installation_id` is non empty
-- it MUST verify that `version` is non-zero and greater than the currently stored, if any
+- it MUST verify that `version` is non-zero and greater than the currently stored version for the public key of the sender, if any
 - it MUST verify that `device_tokens` is non empty
+- it MUST verify that `access_token` is a valid [`uuid`](https://tools.ietf.org/html/rfc4122)

 If `signature` does not match the public key of the sender, the message MUST be discarded.

 If `token_type` is not supported, a response MUST be sent with `error` set to `UNSUPPORTED_TOKEN_TYPE`.

 If `token`,`installation_id`,`device_tokens`,`version` are empty, a response MUST